 which allows us to write

 with

 where $\tau_P$ denotes the $P$-meson lifetime.
 From Eqs.~\eqref{eq:a-coeff} and \eqref{eq:c-coeff} we see that the following relations hold true,

-These equalities are respected not only in the SM, but also when the NP couplings are considered as well.
+These equalities are respected not only in the SM, but also when the NP couplings are considered.
+Alternative way to derive the above expression is to make a partial-wave decomposition of the matrix elements, combined with selection rules for a left-handed neutrino.
 In other words, there are only four independent observables that can be constructed at the differential level, instead of six as one would naively infer from Eq.~\eqref{eq:BR-semileptonic}.
 These two relations could be a useful consistency check in experimental analyses in which the angular distribution to both polarization states of the charged-lepton are reconstructed.
 For decays to $\tau$ this is possible as the $\tau$-polarization can be reconstructed through its decay to one or three pions, for example.
 That methodology, however, cannot be applied to the decays to light leptons ($\mu$'s or $e$'s).